decisionforce/TPN/MODELZOO.md

 # Model Zoo

 ## Pretrained Models
-All pretrained models could be downloaded from [Google Drive](https://drive.google.com/drive/folders/1UnqZ48doF0UTYjH6iZCXQW3HlDocbBxl).
+All pretrained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1UnqZ48doF0UTYjH6iZCXQW3HlDocbBxl).
 After downloading, put them into `ckpt/`.

 ## Main Results
 We report our methods on Kinetics-400, Something-Something V1 and V2.
-All the numbers including baseline and TPN are obtained via fully-convolutional testing.
+All the numbers including baselines and TPN are obtained via fully-convolutional testing.

 ### Kinetics-400
-Since the number of Kinetics-400 videos are slightly different (might lead to a performance drop), we report all results on own dataset.
+Since the number of Kinetics-400 videos is slightly different (might lead to a performance drop), we report all results on our own dataset.
 Our data contains 240403 training videos and 19769 validation videos which are rescaled to 240*320 resolution.
 Note that the trimmed time of [Non-Local](https://github.com/facebookresearch/video-nonlocal-net/blob/master/DATASET.md) data and the resolution of [MMAction](https://github.com/open-mmlab/mmaction/blob/master/MODEL_ZOO.md) data are different from ours.
-But the improvement of TPN are consistent.
+But the improvements of TPN are consistent.
 In order to ensure the reproduction, we will find a proper way to release our validation set.
 All the following results on Kinetics-400 also take flip augmentation testing (~0.1% fluctuation).
-We sample F frames with stride of S frames (denote FxS).
+We sample F frames with a stride of S frames (denote FxS).

 | Model | Frames | TPN | Top-1 | Weights | Config |